mikesamuel/prebake/README.md

 and towards good practices.

-Integrated with CI and CD systems, they can loop in a specialist to get extra eyes on tricky code.
+Integrated with CI and CD systems, they can loop in a specialist to get the right eyes on tricky code.

-This makes build system hooks the ideal place for a security team to put in controls to help quick moving development teams follow security guidelines.
+This makes build system hooks the ideal place for a security team to put in controls to help quick moving development teams stick to security guidelines and know when to adapt them to changing requirements.

 But many quick moving development teams can't afford to dedicate a team member to maintaining build scripts and teaching other team